AppFair/appfair.github.io/index.md

 The `Fair` library, which is required to be the initial dependency of any app distributed via a fair-ground, handles the launch process of the app.
 The `Fair` library exports both the `FairCore` utility module and the `FairApp` SwiftUI container.
-This contain adds various Help menus to the app linking to communications forums (such as GitHub Discussions & Issues) by which users can communicate questions and concerns to the developer(s) of the app.
+The `FairApp` container injects various checks and features into your app, such as Help menus that link to communications forums (such as GitHub Discussions and Issues) by which users can communicate questions and concerns to the developer of the app.
-The `FairApp` module also can initiate runtime security checks to ensure that apps are behaving correctly.
+The `FairApp` module also will initiate runtime security checks to ensure that apps are behaving correctly and conforming to the security mandates of the fair-ground.

 ### Can I link to a specific version of the `Fair.git` dependency?

 No.
 You can only specify the HEAD branch (`main`) as the `Fair.git` dependency.
 This is the ensure that distributed apps are always up-to-date with respect to security validation features and enhancements to the app's runtime environment.
-Since the `FairCore` and `FairApp` modules have no dependencies, these modules are also safe to reference from external dependencies that your app may reference.
+Since the `FairCore` and `FairApp` modules have no dependencies, these modules are also safe to reference from external dependencies that your app may include in its `Package.swift` definition.
 Improvements to these `Fair` modules will be automatically included in any subsequent `integrate-release` processes, and so improvements to this library will immediately be available to see for any fair-ground app developer.

 ### Do I need a Mac to develop App Fair apps?

 *Technically*, no: you could theoretically use any OS to write the Swift code for your `/APP-ORG/App.git` fork.
-Since the Integration and Release phases of the App Fair process are all run in the cloud, no client-side build & run activity is required.
+Since the Integration and Release phases of the App Fair process are all run in the cloud, no client-side build and run activity is required.

 In practice, however, to develop anything but the most trivial of apps requires being able to use a modern IDE, debugger, and the ability to run your app locally in order to test and refine the behavior.